robinsmith-source/sdi/docs/chapters/01-hetzner-cloud.md

 # Hetzner Cloud

-> This guide explains how to set up a Hetzner Cloud account and get access to your first server.
+> This chapter explains how to set up a Hetzner Cloud account and get access to your first server.

 ## Prerequisites